-The CSUSB Model United Nations (MUN) Program is an interdisciplinary program that attracts students from a variety of academic disciplines who are interested in the study of global affairs and the United Nations system.
-The MUN Program allows CSUSB students to gain a scholarly understanding of global affairs and gain hands-on experience with conflict resolution, mediation, debate, negotiation, and diplomacy.
+The GEOG 5756 Model United Nations Practicum, or better known as the CSUSB Model United Nations (CSUSB - MUN) Program is an interdisciplinary program that attracts students from a variety of academic disciplines who are interested in more than just tests and grades.
+It is for those who seek a challenge.
+In this class students learn about global affairs and the United Nations system.
+The MUN Program allows CSUSB students to gain a scholarly understanding of global affairs and gain hands-on experience with conflict resolution, mediation, negotiation, collaboration, cooperation, and diplomatic etiquette.
 Students who participate in the MUN Program also serve as delegates on the CSUSB Model United Nations team.
-This team represents an assigned country at the National Model United Nations conference every year in New York City and various other international NMUN conferences (for example, NMUN-Korea, NMUN-Europe, and NMUN-Canada).
+This team represents an assigned Member State at the National Model United Nations (NMUN) conference every year in New York City and various other international NMUN conferences (for example, NMUN-Canada, NMUN-Germany, and NMUN-Japan).

-Each year, CSUSB MUN students are assigned countries and international non-governmental organizations (INGOs) to represent at a variety of MUN conferences they participate in nationally and globally.
-For ten or more weeks, CSUSB MUN students study every aspect of the country and INGO they have been assigned.
-This includes their historical development, culture, language, politics, economics and their overall place in the international community and more specifically, within the UN system.
-The students also prepare on representing the country and/or INGO in a UN committee and the agenda of topics before that committee.
-At the conference, which is usually a week to a week and half long (depending on the conference), the students then speak of the issues before their assigned committee, present their country’s/NGO’s positions and then work with other countries and NGO’s to create solutions to the agenda topics at hand.
-The students’ performance is judged by the staff of the conference (experienced professionals in global affairs occupations) and three types of awards are given – Outstanding Delegation (top prize), Distinguished Delegation (second place prize) and Honorable Mention.
+Each year, CSUSB MUN delegates are assigned one or more Member States or international non-governmental organizations (INGOs) to represent at a variety of NMUN conferences participated in nationally and globally.
+For ten or more weeks, CSUSB MUN delegates study every aspect of the given Member State and/or INGO they have been assigned to.
+This includes historical developments, cultures, languages, politics, economics and the overall position of that Member State in the international community and within the UN system.
+The students also prepare for representing the country and/or INGO in a specific UN committee and the topics before that committee.
+At the conference, which is usually a week to a week and half long (depending on the conference), the delegates will speak on the issues before their assigned committee, present their country’s/NGO’s positions, and then work with other delegates from other Member States and NGO’s to create solutions to the agenda topics at hand.
+The students’ performance is judged by the staff of the conference (experienced professionals in global affairs occupations).
 Additionally, each university’s delegation is required to write a two-page summary (position paper) of their country’s/NGO’s position on the topics before each committee they are assigned to at the conference.
-An Outstanding Delegation Award is given to that delegation who are judged to have done the best pre-conference preparation.
-This judgment is based on the position papers submitted prior to the conference.

-Both programs have been recognized numerous times for their excellence in teaching students about global issues and raising global awareness amongst CSUSB students.
+CSUSB - MUN have been recognized numerous times for excellence in teaching students about global issues and raising global awareness amongst CSUSB students.
 These recognitions have come in the form of many Outstanding Delegation Awards at the National Model United Nations (NMUN) Conferences (both in the U.S. and overseas) for over 20 years.
-Additionally, the CSUSB MUN Program has won the Outstanding Delegation Award at regional MUN conferences – for example, the Northwest Model United Nations Conference in Seattle in 2014.
+Additionally, the CSUSB MUN Program has won the Outstanding Delegation Award at regional MUN conferences – for example, the Northwest Model United Nations Conference in Seattle in 2014, and Riverside City College PACMUN 2022.
 Additionally, CSUSB MUN students have been recognized at these conferences for their individual achievements both in writing and leadership.
-CSUSB MUN students have won the Outstanding Position Paper at almost every conference they have attended for the past twenty years.

 The CSUSB MUN Program participates in a variety of national and international MUN conferences every year.
 Most prominently, the CSUSB MUN Program has participated in the National Model United Nations (NMUN) Conference in New York City for over forty years.

-Over these years, the MUN team has represented a variety of countries including Malaysia, Uzbekistan, India, Turkey, Saudi Arabia, Bangladesh, Iraq, the Philippines, Egypt, Israel, Germany, Morocco, and the United States.
-CSUSB has also represented two non-governmental organizations and won Outstanding Delegation in 2015 and Distinguished Delegation (second place) in 2014 for representing Doctors without Borders and Third World Network, respectively.
+Over these years, the MUN team has represented a variety of countries including Malaysia, Uzbekistan, India, Turkey, Saudi Arabia, Bangladesh, Iraq, the Philippines, Egypt, Israel, Germany, Morocco, the United States, Cameroon, Jamaica, and Mexico.

-The CSUSB Model UN Program is housed within the Department of Geography and Environmental Studies.
+The CSUSB - MUN Program is housed within the Department of Geography and Environmental Studies.
 In this capacity, the department provides the administrative support for the program.
-Prior to the program being housed in the Geography and Environmental Studies Department, the MUN Program was housed in the Department of Political Science at CSUSB from its founding until 2007.

 Financial support for the program comes in three forms – funding through the Instructionally Related Programs (IRP) committee at CSUSB, funding from the College of Social and Behavioral Sciences and funds donated by both campus and local community members.
 The first two categories have generally been limited but various community leaders – such as Ms. Elaine Rosen, Esq. – have been generous in donating funds to support the program and student participation in the MUN conferences nationally and globally.
 Students in the program are also required to raise monies through a variety of means to assist in covering the costs of traveling to and participating in the conferences.